shuklapraveen1/AI-Powered-Comment-Generation-for-Engagement/README.md

 ## 🧑‍💻 Author

-Developed by [Your Name] — inspired by a passion for AI and professional engagement.
+Developed by Praveen Shukla — inspired by a passion for AI and professional engagement.

 ---